Welcome to The Curious Caterpillar! We are delighted to welcome you into our community.

 Please let your teacher know if your child is going to be absent or arrive 15 minutes or more after their normal arrival time.

 If your child will be absent because they are sick with a contagious illness, please let the our staff know so that other families can be alerted to look for symptoms in their children.
 Please note that in light of our policies and State regulations, we maintain full confidentiality of the identity of child who has illness.

-Additionally, The Curious Caterpillar retains the right to terminate enrollment of your child/ren in the program in the event of non-compliance with school policies, rules, and regulations.
-Any repeated infractions of school policies and rules will result in your child being removed from the program.
+Additionally, The Curious Caterpillar retains the right to terminate enrollment of your child/ren in the program in the event of non-compliance with program policies, rules, and regulations.
+Any repeated infractions of program policies and rules will result in your child being removed from the program.